arangodb/docs-hugo/site/content/3.10/develop/integrations/kafka-connect-arangodb-sink-connector/_index.md

 ## Limitations

 - The `VST` communication protocol (`connection.protocol=VST`) is currently not working (DE-619)
-- Documents are inserted one by one, bulk inserts will be implemented in a future release (DE-627)
-- In case of transient error, the entire Kafka Connect batch is retried (DE-651)
 - Record values are required to be object-like structures (DE-644)
 - Auto-creation of ArangoDB collection is not supported (DE-653)
 - `ssl.cert.value` does not support multiple certificates (DE-655)
-- Batch inserts are not guaranteed to be executed serially (FRB-300)
+- Batch writes are not guaranteed to be executed serially (FRB-300)
-- Batch inserts may succeed for some documents while failing for others (FRB-300) This has two important consequences:
+- Batch writes may succeed for some documents while failing for others (FRB-300) This has two important consequences:
   - Transient errors might be retried and succeed at a later point
   - Data errors might be asynchronously reported to the DLQ